 The mouse and the female gorilla clearly experience cruelty, but do they experience “Evil”?
 Likely the mouse does not, because the cat and the mouse do not share a common morality calling for a quick kill.
-The male and female gorillas, however, intelligent social animals, do live by a moral code.
-Moreover, the two gorillas in the described incident were not only members of the same species, they likely shared years together as members of the of same troop and even the same family unit.
+The male and female gorillas, however, as intelligent social animals do live by a moral code.
+Moreover, the two gorillas in the described incident were not only members of the same species, but they also probably shared years together as members of the of same troop and even the same family unit.

 So, the Path of Continuing Creation judges that intelligent social animals can, in fact, commit Evil.

-The sacred books of the Old Desert religions, written before people had much knowledge of biology, usually portray humans as the only creatures who have ever been “given” morality and the only creatures who can commit Evil.”
+The sacred books of the Old Desert religions, written before people had much knowledge of biology, usually portray humans as the only living things that have ever been “given” morality and the only creatures who can commit Evil.”
 This is incorrect, and it is a major reason why the Old Desert religions have become outdated.
 Still, such cruel/evil acts when done by animals do not seem to be as cruel/evil as similar acts done by humans against humans.
 The more advanced the consciousness and socialization of a species, the more heinous the cruelty/evil can be.
-Human cruelty/evil is more cruel/evil than housecat or gorilla cruelty/evil.
+Human cruelty/evil is more cruel/evil than house cat or gorilla cruelty/evil.

 Where Do Human Cruelty and Evil Come From?

 The Garden of Eden story was likely written between 1000 BC and 500 BC.
 Around 700 BC, the ancient Greek poet Hesiod wrote an 800-line poem that contains the story of Pandora’s Jar (today called “Pandora’s Box.”)
 It begins when Prometheus steals fire from the Greek Gods.
 As a punishment, Zeus instructs his fellow Gods to build an “evil” for men, and so they create and send the first woman, Pandora, and “the tribe of women” to be a plague upon man.
 Before Pandora’s arrival, man had lived free from evils, toil and illness, but she had been given a jar which contained all these curses.
 Pandora opens this jar, releasing all its contents but Elpis (“Hope” or “Expectation”).
-(Robert Lamberton, Hesiod, 1988, Yale University Press, ISBN 0-300-04068-7.
-Cf. Chapter III, The Works and Days, pp. 105–133.)
+12

 Evil can also result the other way around, when cooperation swamps individual free action.
 No one would want to live in a highly regimented lockstep of complete cooperation – as a worker in a bee colony, or as a half-human and half-machine member of “The Borg” in the science fiction television series, Star Trek.